ibm-cloud-docs/power-iaas/create-vm-ssh-keys.md

 ```

 To use an SSH key with a VM-create operation, you must first add the public key to the cloud instance by using the [`ibmcloud pi key-create`](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-key-create) command.
-To add the `ssh-keygen`-generated public key, enter the following command (replacing the public key value with your own):
+To add the generated public key, enter the following command (replacing the public key value with your own):

 ```bash
 ibmcloud pi key-create testkey --key ssh-rsa AAAAB3NzaC